 My Favorite Dog Jammies are poly/cotton jammies that keep pet dander and hair to a minimum in your home.
 Jersey-style cuffs on all four legs help keep cold air out, which older pets are sure to appreciate.

 If you run or walk after dark, you know to protect yourself with reflective gear.
 What about your dog?
-For optimum safety, dress him in a reflector orange collar.
+For optimum safety, dress him in a Reflective Coat.
 For added style, remember that many of our sporty sweatshirts, sweaters and jackets can be personalized.

 Putting on the dog